 Let us take an example scenario to see how portfolio investment returns and risks are calculated and represented.

 For this, we will imagine a treasury bond that yields a return of 2% per annum.
-Treasury bonds are considered risk free because they are backed by US govt.
+Treasury bonds are considered risk-free because they are backed by the US govt.
 So, the net variability/risk/variance in the returns will be zero.
 This means that a hundred percent of the time, the returns will be only 2% per annum.

 Let us assume a stock with an average return of 10% and a variance of 2%.
-This means that if the returns are normally distributed, the net returns lie between 8% and 12% for 68% of the time.
+This means that if the returns are normally distributedNormally DistributedNormal Distribution is a bell-shaped frequency distribution curve which helps describe all the possible values a random variable can take within a given range with most of the distribution area is in the middle and few are in the tails, at the extremes.
+This distribution has two key parameters: the mean (µ) and the standard deviation (σ) which plays a key role in assets return calculation and in risk management strategy., the net returns lie between 8% and 12% for 68% of the time.

 Advantages of Portfolio Investment